Just over one-in-four of the province’s residents approve of the performance of Jason Kenney as premier.

 The approval rating is lower for interim Liberal Party leader John Roggeveen (22%), Green Party leader Jordan Wilkie (20%, +4), Alberta Party leader Barry Morishita (18%), Wildrose Independence Party leader Paul Hinman (18%, +2) and Independence Party leader Vicky Bayford (13%).

 More than a third of Albertans (36%) believe Notley would make the best premier among seven party leaders.
 Kenney is second with 17%, with all other contenders in single digits.

 When Albertans are asked about the most important issue facing the province, similar proportions select health care (30%, +3) and the economy and jobs (29%, -14).
 Government accountability is third (13%, +6) followed by housing, poverty and homelessness (7%, +4) and COVID-19 (6%, =).

 Animosity towards the idea of implementing a provincial sales tax (PST) has grown in Alberta since December 2020.
 This month, more than seven-in-ten residents of the province (72%, +7) voice opposition to this idea—including 86% of UCP voters and 65% of NDP voters in 2019.

-Results are based on an online study conducted from November 14 to November 16, among 800 adults in British Columbia, 600 adults In Alberta, 600 adults in Saskatchewan and 600 adults in Manitoba.
-The data has been statistically weighted according to Canadian census figures for age, gender and region in each province.
-The margin of error—which measures sample variability—is +/- 3.5 percentage points for British Columbia and+/- 4.0 percentage points for Alberta, Saskatchewan and Manitoba, nineteen times out of twenty.
+Methodology: Results are based on an online study conducted from March 11 to March 13, 2022, among 600 adults in Alberta.
+The data has been statistically weighted according to Canadian census figures for age, gender and region in Alberta.
+The margin of error—which measures sample variability—is +/- 4.0 percentage points, nineteen times out of twenty.

 For more information on this poll, please contact: